hakoke/llama4/GAME_REQUIREMENTS.md

   - HONEST thoughts - no holding back!
   - Red flags or interesting discoveries
   - What makes them unique (or basic)
-- Leaderboard/scoring
+- Leaderboard/scoring with animated rank swaps and applause/sigh SFX
-- AI's self-reflection on what it learned
+- AI's self-reflection on what it learned, including latency mimicry success and memory updates applied

 **NO CORPORATE SPEAK.
 NO SUGAR-COATING.
 RAW HONESTY.**